TrafficGuard/typedai/docs/docs/cli.md

 ### scrape

-`npm run scrape <url>` or `ai scrape <url>` runs the PublicWeb.getWebPage function which uses a headless browser to scrape a web page, and then converts it to a slim format by using the `@mozilla/readability` module to first extract the main contents of the page, and then the `turndown` package to convert the HTML to Markdown, further reducing the token count.
+`ai scrape <url>` runs the PublicWeb.getWebPage function which uses a headless browser to scrape a web page, and then converts it to a slim format by using the `@mozilla/readability` module to first extract the main contents of the page, and then the `turndown` package to convert the HTML to Markdown, further reducing the token count.